CS-Cu-Bridge/HelloWorld/README.md

 These are resources to help you become a better programmer and ultimately software engineer.
 They are helpful when you are just starting out with coding or when you are preparring to transition towards more advanced projects

-## Things you should know you don't learn in class
+## Things you should know you that might not be covered in class:

 [The Missing Semester](https://missing.csail.mit.edu/)